To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Maria Sharapova of Russia plays a backhand in her women's singles second round match against Ayumi Morita of Japan during day 6 of the French Open.
 (Getty)

-“I feel like I warmed up like 20 times for this match,” said Sharapova, who beat Ayumi Morita of Japan 6-1, 6-1.
+The three-time Grand Slam champion, who was forced to wait an extra day because play ran late on Thursday, easily reached the third round with her second straight rout.“I feel like I warmed up like 20 times for this match,” said Sharapova, who beat Ayumi Morita of Japan 6-1, 6-1.
 “It was one of those days where you just want to get on the court and then, you know, you’re at the courts all day, and sitting, waiting around, eating, sleeping.
-It’s like a good way to put someone into retirement.”

 “With every round I’m going to be playing tougher opponents, and that’s when you really want to kind of step it up and raise your level.
 That’s what I’ll try to do in the next round.” - Sapa-AP